sendyhalim/blog/content/posts/team/engineering-lead-achieving-team-goals.md

 this channel should be useful for organizing chats & discussions scoping.

-###### The fun and the hard part
+###### The fun and the ugly part
 <b>Mission completed?</b> Make sure you give credit where credit is due, credit the PIC, team members and other parties that contribute to the project.
+Have celebration then focus on the next goal.

-<b>The hard part, mission failed.</b> In this case *you take full responsibility*, yes, the team lead is the first person responsible for the project, do not blame it on anyone else.
+<b>The ugly part: mission failed.</b> In this case *you take the responsibility*.
+Yes, the team lead is the first person responsible for the project, do not blame it on anyone else in your team.
-In most cases your manager will require a report of what failed and what can be improved.
-Take it as a learning to get better!
-You can do it together with your team, remember to back-up each other!
+Just like a CEO is responsible for the overall success of a company, team lead is responsible for the overall success of a team.
+Don't worry, your manager is also responsible for the teams under his/her supervision, that's why in most cases your manager will require a report of what failed and what can be improved, take it as a learning to get better!
+You can do it together with your team, the basic principle to keep in mind: <b>if you fail then you get up and improve</b>.